logos-maker/ikiGUI/README.md

 Then we need to have a tile map.
 You create one by writing...
 ```
-ikigui knobs; // This will create a tile map called knobs.
+ikigui_map knobs; // This will create a tile map called knobs.
 The name knobs is unique for your project.
 ```

 Then we need to initialize that tile map with the graphical properties...
 ```
-ikigui_init(&knobs, &mywin.frame,&knob_anim,5,1,64,56);
+ikigui_map_init(&knobs, &mywin.frame,&knob_anim,5,1,64,56);
 ```
 knobs is the tile map,
 mywin.frame is the destination,